 The heart and soul of our program

-... are community organizations like yours.
-Whether you're a local or tribal government, a nonprofit — or perhaps a business working to strengthen communities through robust collaboration with public institutions — we know that you are working hard every day to provide essential services to your communities.
-But we also know this is a time in which our communities are rife with polarization and 2/3 of college-aged millennials live in just 50 cities.
-Therefore, it is imperative that our communities and public institutions start building a bench of new leadership.
+... are public-serving institutions like yours.
+Whether you're a local or tribal government, a nonprofit, or a business working to strengthen communities through robust collaboration with public institutions, we know that you are working hard every day to provide essential services to your community.
+But we also know this is a time in which our cities and towns are rife with polarization, are confronting massive challenges, and – with 2/3 of college-educated millennials living in just 50 cities – are facing a dwindling bench of young leaders.

 We can help.
-Our Fellows are the sorts of people who see public service as a calling.
-They are invested in community for the long-term.
-Hosting a Fellow is a sound investment for your organization in the short-term, but it's also a long-term bet on the future of your community and our country.
-We hope you'll join us
+Our Fellows see public service as a calling.
+Through their Fellowship they 1) work full-time in their hosting institution to tackle tough community challenges, 2) recruit other young leaders to the region to strengthen the civic ecosystem, and 3) continue to support the community after the end of their paid fellowship term.
+Hosting a Fellow is a sound investment for your organization in the immediacy, but it's also a bet on the future of your community and our country.
+We hope you'll join us.

 "Our Fellow provides rational descriptions to the impacts and proposes potential solutions for discussion.
 He represents new and creative thinking and brings an intellect that is critical for the future."